 - Write a demand letter or have an attorney draft a demand letter on your behalf.
 The letter should explain the violation, clearly request compliance, and be sent by regular or certified mail.
 Keep a copy for your records.

 - Schedule mediation, especially if it is agreed to in your parenting plan or ordered by the court.

 - If your contempt involves payment of child support, you can seek payments through the Child Support Registry in your county.

-It is a serious matter when one of the parties in a divorce does not follow through with the judge’s orders.
+Courts take it seriously when one of the parties in a divorce does not follow through with the judge’s orders.
 No matter which side of a contempt of court action you’re on, it’s important to seek legal advice.
-Our Family Law Team is ready to both file contempt actions on our client’s behalf or to defend you if you have been accused of contempt of court.
+Our Family Law Team is ready to both file contempt actions on our client’s behalf or defend you if you have been accused of contempt of court.
 Simply call 303-688-0944 to begin your Free Case Assessment.